 8. Topanga Lawrence was one hot, awesome lady.

-Topanga Lawrence is just the better half of these soulmates, going from the weirdest girl ever to the mature valedictorian of their class and the very hot pants of her and Cory’s marriage.
+Just because reasons.
+Topanga Lawrence is just the better half of these soulmates, going from the weirdest girl ever to the mature valedictorian of their class and the very hot pants of hers and Cory’s marriage.
 Especially when she cut her hair and was all, “I’m so at the mall” for one episode.

 9. Cory and Shawn had a ‘bromance’ before that was a thing.